Helping Faculty Teach International Students

 These are just a few examples of possible issues arising from the cultural differences international students experience.
 Below are tips for helping to understand international students and to teach them so they have a rich and successful international experience at UNI.

 This article gives tips to faculty that will help them when it comes to working with international students in the classroom.
-It talks about the grading system, student/instructor relationship, papers, and other assignments.

 The author points out the unique challenges international students faced such as lifestyle adjustments, language differences, educational systems differences and cultural awareness.
 Appreciative advising is a great tool to draw out international students' potential and help them create a positive learning environment.